Income Tax and Social Security Updates Ease Inflation Pain

 When Medicare Part B premiums increase due to higher health care costs and inflation, your Social Security payments won't be reduced.
 The Social Security Administration and the Centers for Medicare and Medicaid Services use a "Hold Harmless" provision to ensure there's no decrease in your existing Social Security benefits.

-Your Mortgage May Insulate You from Inflation ...
+Your Mortgage May Insulate You From Inflation ...
 Up to a Point

-Keep in mind that during periods of higher inflation, mortgage rates tend to increase.
+Keep in mind that mortgage rates tend to increase with inflation.
 If you own a home and you’re paying it off with a fixed-rate mortgage, you may be insulated doubly from the effects of inflation.
+Your home value is likely to have risen substantially in the last few years, and your mortgage payments are holding steady.

-The bad news is that if you have an adjustable-rate mortgage, you could be in for serious sticker shock the next time the interest rate resets.
 And if you are searching for a new home, the cost to find an affordable one can be more difficult these days.
 Tomorrow could be a different story, though.
-Home prices have dipped since June as the Federal Reserve’s more restrictive monetary policy has taken hold.

-If you are in the process of purchasing a home and deciding between fixed vs. adjustable-rate mortgages, several considerations should be taken into account such as cash flow, the length of time you will remain in the home, the current interest rates and potential future rates, etc.
+If you are in the process of purchasing a home and deciding between fixed versus adjustable-rate mortgages, several considerations should be taken into account such as cash flow, the length of time you will remain in the home, the current interest rates and potential future rates, etc.

 If the market continues to soften, and especially if the broader economy falls into recession, there is a risk that homeowners who have benefited from rising inflation will give back some of their gains, and maybe more.

 But while the housing market is cooling, it’s far from cold.
-And even if the economy tips over into recession, economists note that homeowners aren’t in nearly the precarious position they were during the 2008 Great Recession, when far more Americans were upside-down on home loans.
+And even if the economy tips over into recession, economists note that homeowners aren’t in nearly the precarious position they were during the 2008 Great Recession, when far more Americans were upside down on home loans.

 Easing the Burden of Inflation